jonmorten/diktkassa/README.markdown

 Copy the file _.env.example_ to _.env_ and replace all the values.

-In the site root, e.g. _/var/www/diktkassa_, create the file _.env.php_.
-Base it on this template - replace the values:

 The Google Analytics tracking ID is optional.

 ### Storage